 Built in 1898, this building originally housed a U.S. Post Office and Customs House for the flourishing tobacco trade.
 This architecturally fascinating structure was designed by William Aicken, who was commissioned by President Grover Cleveland.
 The museum is among the most photographed buildings in Tennessee.
 It features rotating shows, fine art galleries and a sculpture garden.

-In 1862, General Simon Buckner surrendered his Rebel force to General Ulysses S. Grant at Fort Donelson, marking the first major Union victory.
-Tour this battlefield and learn about the surrender that took place in Dover and the ramifications it had on the War Between the States.
+In 1862, General Simon Buckner surrendered his Rebel forces to General Ulysses S. Grant at Fort Donelson, marking the first major Union victory.
+Tour this battlefield and learn about the surrender that took place in Dover, and the ramifications it had on the War Between the States.